William Greenleaf (American novelist): Clarion

-In Clarion, Dorland Avery is a psi-player who uses his empathic powers to manipulate audiences’ emotions onstage.
-One night after a performance, Dorland is confronted by a man from the planet Clarion.
-Two hundred years ago, Clarion was settled by a group of colonists and then was lost when its coordinates were mysteriously erased from all navigation computers.
+In Clarion, Dorland Avery is a psi-player who uses his empathic powers to manipulate audiences' emotions onstage.
+One night after a performance, he is confronted by a man from the planet Clarion.
+Two hundred years ago, Clarion was settled by a group of colonists and then was lost when its co-ordinates were mysteriously erased from all navigation computers.
 Now the people of Clarion need Dorland's help.
 High Elder Brill, the leader of Clarion's tyrannical religious cult, has been using the revelations of an alien named Lord Tem as an excuse to commit terrible atrocities.

 The narrator of the story, Dorland's business manager Paul, is shocked to learn that the reclusive Dorland was born on Clarion and was once in training for the eldership.
 His empathic skills and his history on Clarion may help the rebels discover the truth about Lord Tem and challenge Brill's power.
-Dorland has strong motives to accomplish this: his own parents, wife, and daughter were executed by Brill as heretics.
+Dorland has strong motives to accomplish this: his own parents, wife and daughter were executed by Brill as heretics.

 Feeling that they have no other choice, Dorland and Paul travel to Clarion, where the only city sits on the edge of ancient ruins left by an intelligent species known as the Tal Tahir.
-Joining a small band of rebels, Dorland and Paul sneak into Elder Brill's temple and see the terrifying Lord Tem with their own eyes—and feel its mind probing theirs.
+Joining a small band of rebels, they sneak into Elder Brill's temple and see the terrifying Lord Tem with their own eyes — and feel its mind probing theirs.
 This encounter touches off their desperate effort to resolve the mystery of the Tal Tahir, while also evading Brill's loyal army of deacons.

 Hidden in the alien ruins, the rebels discover another member of the Tal Tahir, Elli, whose gentle nature provides a sharp contrast to Lord Tem's.
 With Elli's compassionate guidance, Dorland finds a solution to the desperate situation on Clarion.
-In the climactic scene, Dorland, Paul, and Elli together successfully turn the people against the elders, whose power is soon dismantled.
+In the climactic scene, Dorland, Paul and Elli together successfully turn the people against the elders, whose power is soon dismantled.
 In the end, Paul and the others realize that Elli and Lord Tem were not living beings, but rather interactive holograms designed by the Tal Tahir as entertainment.
 Sadly, the advanced technology that produced the characters is thousands of years old, and the Tal Tahir are long gone.